ketansj27/python3/README.md

 # python3
 @_Exercise Coursera

-This are the assignment of "Python For Everybody".
+This are the assignment from "Python For Everybody".📗📘📙 ||
 Let me know if any mistake in them.
 If any Queries Comment 🙂